eficode-academy/kubernetes-katas/05-storage.md

 bash-4.4#
 ```

-Exit the multitool pod again.
+Exit the multitool pod again if you are using that.

 Create a file in the htmldir inside the nginx pod and add some text in it: